sallamander/ktorch/README.md

 # Getting Started: 30 seconds to KTorch

 The core data structure of KTorch is the __Model__ class, modeled after the Keras [`Model`](https://keras.io/models/model/) class.
 It acts as a container for networks that are constructed using layers of [`torch.nn.Module`](https://pytorch.org/docs/stable/_modules/torch/nn/modules/module.html) objects, and allows for easy training and evaluation of PyTorch networks.
+While the initialization of a KTorch `Model` is a bit different than that of the Keras `Model` (users are asked to specify a bit more up front), the remaining functionality is largerly the same.
+To use the KTorch `Model` class...

 First, construct a network (using either the `torch.nn.Sequential` class or by creating a subclass of `torch.nn.Module`):